 |2012 Median Pay||

 Audiologists diagnose and treat a patient’s hearing and balance problems using advanced technology and procedures.

 Most audiologists work in healthcare facilities, such as hospitals, physicians' offices, and audiology clinics.
-Some work in schools.
-Most audiologists work full time.
+Some work in schools or for school districts and travel between facilities.

-New audiologists must earn a doctoral degree to enter the practice.
-All audiologists must be licensed; requirements vary by state.
+Audiologists need a doctoral degree and must be licensed in all states; requirements vary by state.

 Compare the job duties, education, job growth, and pay of audiologists with similar occupations.

 Learn more about audiologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.